Advances in automation could ruin hopes of creating millions of jobs in sectors like textiles.

 In many South Asian countries, thousands of people are part of the cheap labour force used by factories owned by foreign firms to produce their products at the lowest cost.
 The World Bank estimates that this region of the world alone will incorporate between 1 and 1.2 million people into the labour market each month in the next two decades, about 240 million people.

-However, in Atlanta, the American robotics company Software Automation is developing a machine capable of replacing these workers, the “Sewbot,” which enables the entire manufacturing process to be automated.
+However, in Atlanta, the American robotics company <content removed by moderator> is developing a machine capable of replacing these workers, the “Sewbot,” which enables the entire manufacturing process to be automated.

 It is years before this technology is cheap and reliable enough to replace humans.
 While workers earn an average of $1,200 a year, the price of the Sewbot has yet to be revealed, but industry sources suggest it could cost hundreds of thousands of dollars.
 But experts warn that it is only a matter of time before this technology tests this part of the world’s economic model.

 South Asia is more exposed than the rest of the world, as most of the region’s economies are based on international manufacturing work, for which China is becoming more expensive.
 In India, Pakistan, and Bangladesh, politicians introduce a “demographic dividend” as populations grow rapidly while wages remain a quarter of the average in China.

 Economists are beginning to wonder how much dividend these workers will enjoy when the machines, little by little, replace them.
 The impact will also be seen in regions such as Southeast Asia and Sub-Saharan Africa.

 “Robotics and artificial intelligence are the next revolutions,” says Rajiv Kumar, economist, and founder of the Pahle India Foundation, adding that “they will be the most destabilizing revolution that has ever been seen because they will replace not only routine work but also complex mental functions. ”